Just 7 simple ingredients are blended together to create the best homemade taco seasoning. You will never buy packaged taco seasoning again.

 There are only seven simple ingredients in this blend:

-If you want this seasoning spicier, feel free to add some cayenne pepper or chilli flakes.
-The nice thing about making it yourself is that you get to decide how spicy it is.
+Pro Tip – If you want this seasoning spicier, you can add some cayenne pepper, chili flakes, or chipotle chili powder.
+The nice thing about making it yourself is that you can decide how spicy it is.
 Just experiment and have fun.

-- Add all the ingredients to a small bowl.
+- Add all of the ingredients to a small bowl.

-- Transfer to an airtight container or jar
+- Transfer the blended spice to an airtight container or jar for storage.

 That’s it!
 It really is that simple.

-Once you start making your own seasoning blends, you will never want to buy them from a store again.
+Once you start making homemade seasoning blends, you will never want to buy them from a store again.
 Not only do they taste better, but in the long run they are far less expensive as well.

-You can use this blend in any recipe that call for taco seasoning.
+You can use this blend in any recipe that calls for taco seasoning.

-If you are using it for ground beef tacos I use about one tablespoon of seasoning per pound of beef.
-But honestly, I just eyeball it, so sometimes it’s more, and sometimes less.
+If you are using it for ground beef tacos, I use about one tablespoon of seasoning per pound of beef.
+But honestly, I eyeball it, so sometimes it’s more, and sometimes less.

 If you like this recipe, be sure to check out this collection of 21 homemade seasoning and sauce recipes!